MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 #### HoloLens frame rate overlay

 The Device Portal [System Performance](../advanced-concepts/using-the-windows-device-portal.md#system-performance) page has a good summary of CPU and GPU performance of the device.
 You can enable **Display frame rate counter in headset** and **Display frame rate graph in headset**.
-These options will enable an FPS counter and graph respectively that will give you immediate feedback in any running application on your device.
+These options will enable an FPS counter and graph, respectively, that will give you immediate feedback in any running application on your device.

 #### PIX